logangator2/Practice-RPG/README.md

 ## Overview

-This is a text-based RPG with random events, written in Python 3.
+This is a text-based RPG with random events, written in Python version 3.
 Run by "python3 Overworld_main.py" or just "python Overworld_main.py" if you only have Python 3.

 ## Authors